lsst-ts/ts_scheduler/doc/developer-guide/developer-guide.rst

 * :py:meth:`Driver.register_observation <lsst.ts.scheduler.driver.Driver.register_observation>`

 With this minimum set of methods implemented it is possible to run some simple integration tests.
-Nervertheless, for real operations of the observatory, the following methods should also be implemented.
+Nevertheless, for real operations of the observatory, the following methods should also be implemented.

 * :py:meth:`Driver.save_state <lsst.ts.scheduler.driver.Driver.save_state>`
 * :py:meth:`Driver.parse_observation_database <lsst.ts.scheduler.driver.Driver.parse_observation_database>`